Liverpool celebrate a Curtis Jones goal

 Hindsight is a wonderful thing.

-As we enter a third international break of the season off the back of a scrappy draw at Stamford Bridge that saw Arsenal surrender further ground in the title race, harking bark to late August may appear a little irrelevant, or worse self-indulgent.
+We entered a third international break of the season off the back of a scrappy draw at Stamford Bridge that saw Arsenal surrender further ground in the title race, harking bark to late August now may appear a little irrelevant, or worse self-indulgent.

 Having begun the season with successive wins, the cult of Mikel Arteta and enthusiasm for his project was at an all-time high, so much so that the loan signing of Raheem Sterling was almost universally applauded rather than questioned.